mahoobox/mahoobox/README.md

 - 👋 Hi, I’m @mahoobox
-- 👀 I’m interested in python, javascript, artquitect and front..
+- 👀 I’m interested in python, javascript, artquitect and front.
 - 🌱 I try to learn all the time.